gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 Well, that didn't work ChatGPT.
 My console complained about a missing `go.mod` file.

-> Q: How to I create the go.mod file in a go project?
+> Q: How do I create the go.mod file in a go project?

 The answer was `go mod init example.com/myproject`.
-Afterward, I got some errors about missing modules, but Go was so kind to tell me how to fix them
+Afterward, I got some errors about missing modules, but Go was so kind to tell me how to fix them:

 ```
 go get github.com/messagebird/go-rest-api/